wellcomecollection/visual-material/metadata-framework/metadata-elements/unique-id-number.md

 ## Additional numbers associated with an object

-The catalogue should include all known identification numbers associated with an object.
+The catalogue should include all known identification numbers associated with an object or group of objects.
 The type of the number should be recorded in addition to the number.

 {% hint style="info" %}
 INV.2021/278 : Inventory Number